How to watch Spider-Man No Way Home - Can you stream it?

 Published:

+Marvel’s latest offering follows on directly from Far From Home, where Spider-Man’s identity was revealed to all when he was framed for murder.
-And he won’t be returning alone.
-Set in the Marvel Universe, Spider-Man: No Way Home attempts to tie the Holland era with the worlds of predecessors Tobey Maguire and Andrew Garfield.

-The Multiverse madness sees all of our favourite villains collide, from Willem Dafoe’s Green Goblin to Jamie Foxx’s Electro and Alfred Molina’s Doc Ock.
+Although the character is now played by Tom Holland, Spider-Man: No Way Home ties in this new era with the worlds of Tobey Maguire and Andrew Garfield, who previously played the role of Spider-Man.
+The film sees the Multiverse thrown into chaos, with old opponents like Jamie Foxx’s Electro, Willem Dafoe’s Green Goblin and Alfred Molina’s Doc Ock reappearing along the way.

-And based on the reviews that have dropped since the film’s world premiere in Los Angeles on 13th December – including RadioTimes.com’s four-star verdict – fans are in for a treat.
+The reviews that dropped after the movie’s world premiere in Los Angeles on 13th December – including RadioTimes.com’s four-star verdict – gave glowing reports, thrilling all expectant fans.

-The sequel film will also be gracing US cinemas later this week, but can die-hard Spidey fans stream it from the comfort of their own homes?
+While it has been released across all UK and US cinemas, can viewers watch the sequel online and from the comfort of their own homes on Disney Plus, Amazon Prime Video, Netflix or Starz?
 Read on for the latest Spider-Man: No Way Home streaming information.

-In the meantime, why not check out our guide to the other upcoming Marvel movies.
+Meanwhile, we’ve got all your Spider-Man No Way Home spoilers in our guide to No Way Home’s end credits scenes, or you can read more about who dies in the MCU spectacular.

+If that doesn’t take your fancy, read more about other upcoming Marvel movies here.

 Read more: Marvel movies in order